This video introduces the importance of getting better at what we do.

 - Are genuinely open to support and help (you may be surprised how many people are).

-- Are interested in your outrageous success.
+- Have an interest in your outrageous success.

 - Can tell the blunt, honest truth.